Lilo & Stitch: Plot

-Despite Lilo's attempts to domesticate Stitch, his antics repeatedly ruin Nani's efforts to find a new job.
-While Nani, Lilo, and Stitch go surfing with Nani's friend and former co-worker David, Jumba and Pleakley again attempt to capture Stitch, who unintentionally drags Lilo under water.
-David rescues Lilo and Stitch, but Bubbles, having observed the mishap, tells Nani he will retrieve Lilo the following morning.
-Feeling guilty for causing so much trouble, Stitch runs away.
-Having failed to capture Stitch, the Grand Councilwoman fires Jumba and Pleakley, and tasks Gantu with capturing Stitch.
-Now free, Jumba begins hunting Stitch using less-covert methods.
-When David informs Nani of another job opportunity, Nani leaves Lilo at home alone.
-Jumba and Pleakley chase Stitch back to the Pelekais' house, and the ensuing fight causes an explosion that destroys the house.
+Despite Lilo's efforts to domesticate Stitch, his destructive behavior repeatedly sabotages Nani's attempts to secure employment.
+While Nani, Lilo, and Stitch go surfing with Nani's friend and former co-worker David Kawena, Jumba and Pleakley make another attempt to capture Stitch.
+During the chaos, Stitch unintentionally pulls Lilo underwater; Nani rescues Lilo, and David rescues Stitch.
+After witnessing the incident, Bubbles informs Nani that he will return the next morning to take Lilo.
+Feeling guilty for causing trouble, Stitch runs away.
+Having failed their mission, Jumba and Pleakley are dismissed by the Grand Councilwoman, who assigns Gantu to capture Stitch.
+Now unrestrained, Jumba pursues Stitch using more aggressive tactics.
+When David tells Nani about another job opportunity, she leaves Lilo at home alone.
+Jumba and Pleakley chase Stitch back to the Pelekai home, and their fight results in an explosion that destroys the house.

-Nani gets the job, but frantically returns home after seeing a fire engine driving toward her house.
-Bubbles arrives to retrieve Lilo.
-While Bubbles and Nani argue about Lilo's well-being, Lilo runs away into the woods and encounters Stitch, who reveals his alien identity, just moments before Gantu captures them both.
-Stitch manages to escape just as Gantu's ship takes off.
-Nani confronts Stitch, but Jumba and Pleakley immediately capture him.
-Nani asks them to save Lilo, but they insist they only have legal authority to capture Stitch.
-As Nani breaks down, Stitch remembers ʻohana, a term for "family" he learned from Lilo, and convinces Jumba to help rescue her.
+Nani secures the job but rushes home after seeing a fire engine heading toward her house, and Bubbles arrives to take Lilo.
+As he and Nani argue, Lilo runs into the woods and encounters Stitch, who reveals his alien identity moments before Gantu captures them both.
+Stitch escapes just as Gantu's ship departs with Lilo.
+Nani confronts Stitch, but Jumba and Pleakley capture him as well.
+When Nani pleads with them to rescue Lilo, they refuse, stating they are only authorized to capture Stitch.
+As Nani breaks down, Stitch recalls ʻohana, the concept of family that Lilo taught him, and convinces Jumba to help.
 Jumba, Pleakley, Stitch, and Nani board Jumba's spaceship, pursue Gantu, and rescue Lilo.

-The Grand Councilwoman arrives to retrieve Stitch herself, and fires Gantu for endangering Lilo and failing to capture Stitch.
-After observing Stitch's civilized behavior and being informed that Lilo legally owns Stitch because she bought him at the animal shelter, the Grand Councilwoman decrees that Stitch will live out his exile on Earth and that the Pelekai family is under the protection of the United Galactic Federation.
-Bubbles reveals he is a former CIA agent who had previously met the Grand Councilwoman in Roswell, New Mexico, in 1973.
-Stitch, Jumba, and Pleakley, having joined Lilo and Nani's family, rebuild their house with David and Bubbles' help.
+The Grand Councilwoman arrives to retrieve Stitch and dismisses Gantu for endangering Lilo and failing his mission.
+After witnessing Stitch's changed behavior and learning that Lilo legally adopted him from the animal shelter, she allows Stitch to remain on Earth to serve his exile.
+She also places the Pelekai family under the protection of the United Galactic Federation.
+Bubbles reveals that he is a former CIA agent who previously encountered the Grand Councilwoman in Roswell, New Mexico, in 1973.
+Stitch, Jumba, and Pleakley become part of Lilo and Nani's family, and together with David and Bubbles, they rebuild the house.